hashicorp/terraform-provider-google/docs/r/compute_address.html.markdown

   This field can only be used with INTERNAL type with GCE_ENDPOINT/DNS_RESOLVER purposes.

-* `labels` -
-  (Optional)
-  Labels to apply to this address.
-A list of key->value pairs.
-This property is in beta, and should be used with the terraform-provider-google-beta provider.
-  See [Provider Versions](https://terraform.io/docs/providers/google/provider_versions.html) for more details on beta fields.

 * `region` -
   (Optional)
   The Region in which the created address should reside.